CMPUT301F24cooked0/cooked0-potatoes/doc/CRC cards/User Pool.md

 ## Responsibilities

-- Store users who want to be picked in an event's lottery
+- Store users who want to be picked in a given event's lottery
 - Pick users for an event lottery

 ## Collaborators